Part I Module

 The first year Philosophy course is divided into five sections:

 - The Moral Philosophy of J. S. Mill

 - Death, the Good Life, and the Self

 There are written coursework assignments during the first two terms, and an exam in the summer.
-Your first year mark is made up of 45% coursework, 45% exam, and 10% seminar participation.
+Your first year mark is made up of 50 % coursework and 50% exam.

 The Part One Director of Studies is Nick Unwin.